hn/em-admin/README.md

 ## Hardware

+To connect to the infrared interface of the water meter (located on the far left side of the front, clear IR-LED at the top, dark IR-sensor at the bottom), you need an “opto head”.
+These can be bought ready-made for about 30€, curiously you can also find offers with a price of 300€.

-An UART adapter with 3mm IR-LED and sensor (2€ in total) is sufficient, e.g. adapt https://github.com/openv/openv/wiki/ESPHome-Optolink#hardware
+As a cheap alternative, an UART adapter with 3mm IR-LED and sensor (2€ in total) is sufficient, e.g. adapt https://github.com/openv/openv/wiki/ESPHome-Optolink#hardware

 ## Usage